api3dao/airkeeper/README.md

 ### Running Airkeeper locally

-In order to run Airkeeper with sample configuration files locally, you will need to follow these steps:
+In order to run Airkeeper locally, you will need to follow these steps:

-1. Open a new terminal and navigate to the root directory of the Airnode repo.
+1. Open a new terminal and start a new local ethereum node.
-2. Run `yarn run bootstrap && yarn build` to build the project.
-3. Add the `config.json` and `secrets.env` files to the packages/airnode-node/config directory.
-4. Run `yarn run dev:background` to start a local ethereum node and a sample REST API.
-5. Run `yarn run dev:eth-deploy` to deploy and configure the required contracts.
+1. Deploy all required contracts (RrpBeaconServer, DapiServer, etc) and set everything up (whitelisting, sponsorship, etc).
-6. Switch to the Airkeeper root directory and run `npm install`
+1. Switch to the Airkeeper root directory and run `yarn install`.
+1. Add proper values to the `config.json` and `airkeeper.env` files.
-7. Finally run `npm run sls:invoke-local` to invoke the updateBeacon function.
+1. Finally run `yarn sls:invoke-local:psp` to invoke the `beaconUpdate` handler function.

 ### Running Airkeeper on AWS Lambda

 Airkeeper is meant to be deployed to AWS lambda service and for this you will need to add your credentials to the `config/aws.env` file.
 Then, you can use the `export-aws-env.sh` script to load them into the environment.

-1. (Optional) Run `npm run sls:config` to configure the AWS credentials.
+1. (Optional) Run `yarn sls:config` to configure the AWS credentials.
 You must first configure the `config/aws.env` file with your AWS account details and then run `source export-aws-env.sh` script to load the env vars.
-2. Run `npm run sls:deploy` to deploy the Airkeeper lambda function.
+1. Run `yarn sls:deploy` to deploy the Airkeeper lambda function.
-3. Run `npm run sls:invoke` to invoke the Airkeeper lambda function.
+1. Run `yarn sls:invoke:psp` to invoke the Airkeeper PSP beacon update lambda function.
-4. Run `npm run sls:remove` to remove the Airkeeper lambda function.
+1. Run `yarn sls:remove` to remove the Airkeeper lambda function.

 ## Additional considerations